Lisa Urkevich

-Dr. Lisa Urkevich is a specialist in music and heritage of Saudi Arabia, Kuwait, and the greater Arabian Peninsula, and has undertaken extensive additional scholarship on Northern European Renaissance music.
-She has served as a strategist and senior advisor on international enterprises.
-She is former professor of musicology and ethnomusicology, and founding division head (dean) of the arts and humanities, and founding chair of the music and drama department at the American University of Kuwait (2004-2022).
+Dr. Lisa Urkevich is a global specialist on the music and heritage of Saudi Arabia, Kuwait, and the greater Arabian Peninsula and Gulf States.
+She has also undertaken significant scholarship on Northern European Renaissance music.
+She is an executive leader with experience in strategy and start-ups, education, heritage preservation and engagement, and has served as an advisor to Governments and Corporations and is the former founding director of two regional heritage centers.
+She holds the rank of full professor of musicology and ethnomusicology and was the inaugural head of the arts and humanities and chair of the music and drama department at the American University of Kuwait.
 Previously, she was a full-time professor at Boston University.
 Since 2017 she has been the general editor of Symposium: Journal of the College Music Society, the largest consortium of college, conservatory, university, and independent musicians and scholars.
-Urkevich is a two-time Senior Fulbright Scholar, the recipient of the 2015 University of Maryland Alumna of the Year Award, a Harvard University Fellow, and the author of numerous publications including the "pioneering work," Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (Routledge, 2015).
+Urkevich is a Georgetown University Fellow, a former Harvard University Fellow, a two-time Senior Fulbright Scholar, the recipient of the 2015 University of Maryland Alumna of the Year Award, and the author of numerous publications including the "pioneering work," Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (Routledge, 2015).